logseq/awesome-logseq/README.md

 - [logseq-plugin-heatmap](https://github.com/pengx17/logseq-plugin-heatmap) By pengx17 - Activity heatmap based on Journal Pages
 - [logseq-plugin-random-tools](https://github.com/pengx17/logseq-plugin-random-tools) By pengx17 - Add some enhancements to Logseq, like word counting and showing image in fullscreen
+- [Highlighters for Logseq Plugin](https://github.com/DenaroCF/Highlighters-for-Logseq) By DenaroCF - Add more colors for highlight in Logseq using slash commands

 ## Workflows and Innovations